Casey at the Bat (1916 film): Plot

 Central to the film's story is a three-game series of baseball contests between Mudville and Frogtown.
 Mudville wins the first game thanks to Casey's hitting and fielding, but Frogtown wins the next one because Casey is unable to play due to burning his hands while preventing a fire at a community dance.
 By the time Mudville hosts the decisive third game against Frogtown, Casey is sufficiently healed to play.
 Unfortunately, his niece is seriously injured that same day when she falls out of a tree.
-Refusing to leave her bedside as she is being treated by the town doctor (Hal Wilson), Casey misses the start of the game.
+Refusing to leave her bedside as she is being treated by the town doctor, Casey misses the start of the game.
 Later he hears townfolk calling for him, so he finally decides he must play and instructs his friend to stay with the girl.
 When Casey arrives at the ballpark, the game is in the bottom half of the ninth inning and Mudville has two men on base, trails by two runs, and is only one out from losing the series.
 Casey now steps into the batter's box, and the crowd's excitement grows, for the partisan spectators are confident the game will now be won by their home-run hero.
 Casey allows Frogtown's pitcher to throw two strikes against him, but just as the third pitch is being thrown, the slugger suddenly sees his friend arrive in the ballpark.
 Thinking he has come to the game with bad news about his niece, a distracted Casey swings and misses the pitch, striking out.
 After the game Casey is relieved to learn that the girl is better and will recover.
 Mudville's residents, angry about the loss, blame and shun their former hero.
 Humiliated and dejected, Casey returns to his sister's house, bundles up his few possessions, and then walks out of town along the railroad tracks, leaving Mudville forever.